dvintel/rsp-sw-toolkit-im-suite-loss-prevention-service/README.md

 - Another recording is not currently in progress

 ### Recordings
-Video clips are stored to a docker volume
+Video clips are stored to a docker volume mounted at `./recordings` and served using an `nginx` docker container.

 ## Privacy Compliance
 This software includes functionality which allows you to record video clips